HangfireIO/Hangfire.InMemory/README.md

 </Project>
 ```

-After the package is installed you can use the new `UseMemoryStorage` method for the `IGlobalConfiguration` interface to register the storage.
+After the package is installed we can use the new `UseMemoryStorage` method for the `IGlobalConfiguration` interface to register the storage.

 ```csharp
 GlobalConfiguration.Configuration.UseInMemoryStorage();